cyberark/SkyArk/README.md

 # Background:
-SkyArk tool is published as part of our presented research at RSA USA 2018 - on Cloud Shadow Admins - video is available:
+SkyArk tool is published as part of our presented research at RSA USA 2018 - on Cloud Shadow Admins - the video is available:
 https://www.rsaconference.com/videos/sneak-your-way-to-cloud-persistenceshadow-admins-are-here-to-stay

 The research focuses on the new uprising threat of Cloud Shadow Admins - how attackers can find and abuse non-trivial and so-called “limited” permissions to still make it through and escalate their privileges and become full cloud admins.

 Furthermore, attackers can easily use those tricky specific permissions to hide stealthy admin entities that will wait for them as an undercover persistence technique.
-We started researching this threat in AWS following its great popularity and later on, we will continue to other cloud vendors as well.
+We started researching this threat in AWS following its great popularity and later on, we will continue with other cloud vendors as well.

 More details are available in the "Cloud Shadow Admins" blog post:
 https://www.cyberark.com/threat-research-blog/cloud-shadow-admin-threat-10-permissions-protect/